 We have listed our most frequently asked questions here to better assist you on your Hawaii scuba diving experience with us.
 Directly below is our #1 asked question about our Honolulu Dive shop.

-We strive to offer quality service at a fair price, its that simple!
+We offer Quality service at a Fair price , its that simple!
 If Quality PADI Scuba Instruction and the best Hawaii Scuba Diving concern you, then get the facts!
 Make an informed decision other than they cost more so they must be better!
 Ask if they own the boat they dive on as most dive companies on Oahu are no more than a website.
 Dive Honolulu with instructors that have dove the sites for 10+ years!

 Information on how to make reservations and our payment options.

 Simply book online, This is the best way to reserve your dive tour and to check availability!
 You may call us at 808-224-7857 once in Honolulu, but telephone reservations are great for the last minute dive but are first come, first served!